 - Minimize Sun Exposure

 Avoid exposing your skin to the harmful UV rays during the peak hours.
-Wear sunscreen and cover yourself up properly if you are going out.
+Always use good SPF (sun protection factor) sunscreen and cover yourself up properly if you are going out.

 - Control Your Alcohol Consumption

 Drink in moderation.
 Consult a doctor and inquire if it is okay if you drink in moderation or you need to quit completely.

 This is a common skin issue, and anyone can get it.
 However, certain factors make a few people vulnerable to broken capillaries.